Start or Stop Service

 Welcome!
 New to Greenville Utilities?
 Speed up and simplify the application process right here online.
 Requests for new service can be made up to ten days in advance.
 Start the application process.
 You can also visit us at our Main Office, located at 401 S. Greene Street or GUC Express at 509 SE Greenville Blvd.

-Current customers wishing to add new services, start here.
+Current customers wishing to add new services, log in to My Account.